 Until recently, there was only one real estate option in Dominica.
-Now, however, you have half a dozen choices with several connections to big names like Hilton and Marriot.
+Now, however, you have half a dozen choices with several connections to big names like Hilton and Marriott.

 Anichi Resort & Spa

-Anichi Resort & Spa is a member of Marriot’s Autograph Collection.
-The resort is located on 12 acres of one of the few beaches on the island, the picturesque Picard Beach in Portsmouth.
+Anichi Resort & Spa is a member of Marriott’s Autograph Collection.
+The resort is located on 12 acres of one of the few beaches on the island – the picturesque Picard Beach in Portsmouth.

 There are two purchase options available to citizenship by investment applicants:

 Whichever option you choose, the resort will manage your property and place it in a rotation system.
-While you will not be available to use your property for residential living, you will have the right to reside in the resort for two weeks each year.
+While you will not be available to use your property for residential living, you will have the right to stay at the resort for two weeks each year.

 Jungle Bay Villas

-Rental proceeds from the resort will be held in a dedicated villa rental account available to owners for review.
+Rental proceeds from the resort will be held in a dedicated villa rental account available for owners to review.
 All after-expense rental income will be split 50/50 between Jungle Bay and the villa owners.